yashkhetade/MasterProductivity2026-/IMPRULES2026.md

 The weather forecast said it would be fine and dry coming Monday.

-# # RULE 77: The conjunction “Both” is always followed by “and” and not “as well as”.
+# RULE 77: The conjunction “Both” is always followed by “and” and not “as well as”.

-## Examples
+Examples:-
 Both Ram as well as Shyam are good at
 English.
 [Incorrect]
 Both Ram and Shyam are good at